Skip to main content

 Where Adventurers Find Home

-Nestled among the foothills and peaks of the Adirondack mountains, the Adirondack Frontier is an outdoor lover’s paradise.
+Nestled among the foothills and peaks of the Adirondack mountains, Franklin County is an outdoor lover’s paradise.
 Our four stunning seasons allow for activities like boating, hiking, fishing, snowmobiling, snowshoeing, and everything in between.
-In the Adirondack Frontier, you can breathe easy while embarking on new adventures and taking in the natural beauty of the region.
+Breathe easy while embarking on new adventures and taking in the natural beauty of the region.
 So go ahead, picture your lunch break at the lake, your early morning workout on the mountains, or your weekend in the wilderness.

-The Adirondack Frontier is home to a variety of communities.
+The region is home to a variety of communities.
 The lower 68% of the county is in the Adirondack Park, while the northern border is shared with Canada.
-The Adirondack Frontier offers the freedom to explore and thrive within a beautiful lush landscape.
-From charming downtown districts to wide open spaces and mountainous terrains, the Adirondack Frontier is a diverse region with endless outdoor recreation for adventurers of all skill levels.
-Come explore our lakes, parks, breweries, restaurants, and more – it only takes one visit to fall in love with the Adirondack Frontier.
+The Always Franklin region offers the freedom to explore and thrive within a beautiful lush landscape.
+From charming downtown districts to wide open spaces and mountainous terrains, there's endless outdoor recreation for adventurers of all skill levels.
+Come explore our lakes, parks, breweries, restaurants, and more – it only takes one visit to fall in love with Franklin County.

 Loons on St. Regis Lake